bc-discord/bc-discord.github.io/pages/balisong/recommendation.md

 ## Trainers
 ---
 ### < $50
+- **Nabalis**: Impulse · $45 · Available · ✦✦✦✦✧
+    - Pins fall out, like most cheaper Nabalis balisongs.

 ### $51 - $100

 ### $101 - $200
 - **Machinewise**: Prysma v1/v2/Pro · $130/150/180 · Discontinued · ✦✦✦✦✦
-    - Best value is the v1 with 6061 Aluimnum handles.
+    - Best value is the v1 with 6061 Al handles.
 Upgrade to the Pro for rounded handles with 7075 Al.

 ### $201 - $300
+- **Squid Industries**: Nautilus V2 · $216 · Available · ✦✦✦✧✧
+    - Pretty handle bias but favored for tech flipping.
+Al channel with CF/G10 scales makes it a subpar beater.

 ### $300 - $500
 - **Squid Industries**: Tsunami Trainer · $475 · Available · ✦✦✦✦✧